vitaviva/fragivity/README.md

-# Fragivity : use fragment instead of activity
+# Fragivity : Use Fragment like Activity